10 of the Worst Things Ever To Happen in a Job Interview

 However, once they arrived at the location, the person administering the interview began asking questions they were unprepared to answer.
 Finally, after concluding, they were not ready for the interview, they “had to say mid-interview that they were sorry, but I had made a mistake and just ended the interview early.”
 It was “more than embarrassing.”

-We hope you enjoyed this Reddit confessions list.
+We hope you enjoyed this confessions list.
+Have you ever had a bad job interview?

 Leave a Comment